 In complex workflows, tasks often need to be executed in a specific order.
 Some tasks may rely on the outputs of others, or there might be a logical sequence that must be followed to achieve the desired outcome.
-ControlFlow provides several mechanisms to define and manage these task dependencies, ensuring that your workflow executes in the correct order and that data flows properly between tasks.
+ControlFlow provides several mechanisms to define and manage these task relationships, ensuring that your workflow executes in the correct order and that data flows properly between tasks.

-Sequential dependencies are the most straightforward way to specify that one task must wait for another to complete before it can begin.
+Upstream dependencies are the most straightforward way to specify that one task must wait for another to complete before it can begin.
 This is done using the depends_on parameter when creating a task.

 import controlflow as cf